beverm2391/teenyarray/README.md

 ## Goals
 - Learn cpp
 - Learn about numpy internals
-- Learn about lower level systems concepts like memory management, pointers, etc.
+- Practice lower level systems concepts like memory management, pointers, etc.
-- Plug this in to teenygrad and get it working end to end
+- Plug this in to teenygrad and get it working end to end'
+- train MNIST
-- Then optimimze it
+- Optimimze